Tosif Ahamed

 Extrasynaptic signaling enables an asymmetric juvenile motor circuit to produce a symmetric gait

-(With Yangning Lu and Zhen Lab) The first stage larval C. elegans worms have an unusually asymmetric motor circuit, where muscles on only one side of the body receive direct excitation from motor neurons.
-Yet the animals can perform seemingly normal locmotion.
-How do muscles on the other side contract?
-In this study we used a combination of electron microscopy, calcium imaging, genetic perturbation, optogenetics and computational modeling to show that extrasynaptic signaling, in the form of volume transduction provides the excitation necesarry for muscle contraction on the other side.
+(With Yangning Lu and Zhen Lab) The first-stage larval C. elegans worm has an unusually asymmetric motor circuit, where muscles on only one side receive direct excitation from motor neurons.
+Using electron microscopy, calcium imaging, genetic perturbation, optogenetics, and computational modeling, we showed that extrasynaptic volume transmission provides the excitation necessary for muscle contraction on the other side.

 Link to the preprint